TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-extensionoperationfailedformanageddisks.md

 ## **Recommended Document**

-To resolve this issue, refer the [troubleshooting steps]( https://aka.ms/extension-operation-failed), and then retry the operation.
+To resolve the ExtensionOperationFailedForManagedDisks issue, please refer to the [troubleshooting guide]( https://aka.ms/extension-operation-failed) and then retry the operation